Regalia: Of Men and Monarchs

 - Perks you unlock through combat characters Personal Bonds have to be assigned to perk slots on the character screen, they are not automatic passives.

-- Fishing can be helpful, giving you items which can be used in battle and resources.
+- Fishing (Pier level 2) can be helpful, giving you items which can be used in battle and resources you can use or sell.

 - It takes some number of days to travel to a dungeon, and each dungeon takes a number of days to finish equal to the number of nodes in the dungeon.
 You are not allowed to visit dungeons if it would put you over the time limit for the chapter.